CollinKendor/jupyterhubdocker/README.md

 # What's Different.
 1. There is no https as I could not det domain in my server.
-2. LDAPAuthenticator is installed from git.
+2. Using LDAP authentication instead of OAuth.
+LDAPAuthenticator is installed from git.
 3. Special characters in username is replaced with _ using bootstrap method for data persistance.

 # Information Needed Before Starting Engines.
 1. HOST in .env file.
 Please enter the IP or Hostname of reverse proxy.
-2.
+2.  jupyterhub/jupyterhub_config.py:
+    -  c.LDAPAuthenticator.server_address - Put LDAP server hostname or IP
+    -  c.LDAPAuthenticator.server_port    - LDAP port.
+Set to 389 at the moment.
+    -  c.Authenticator.admin_users        - Set an admin user from LDAP